LLNL/lbann/docs/running_lbann.rst

 <https://github.com/LLNL/lbann/blob/develop/src/proto/transforms.proto>`_
 for a list of available preprocessing transforms.

-.. warning:: The python data reader will trigger some process forking
+.. warning:: The Python data reader will trigger some process forking
-             that doesn't interact with Infiniband all that well by default.
-Users may encounter hangs on clusters that use Infiniband.
+             that doesn't interact with InfiniBand all that well by default.
+Users may encounter hangs on clusters that use InfiniBand.
 To avoid this, ensure that
              :bash:`IBV_FORK_SAFE=1` is exported into the environment
              when running LBANN.